 Sometimes it’s a gut-flora issue, or an energy issue, or the personality of the child to either be active or sedentary.
 Sometimes the kids grow a lot as toddlers, and the weight never has time to accumulate, and sometimes kids grow more in their teens even, and ‘grow into their weight’.

-Keto Recipes kids love
+Keto Recipes for Kids:

 - Tacos in cheese shells